Hello + Q&A

 - Produce good quality content – this should be your primary focus, always.

-- Engage within your niche (and with your followers!) – reply to all your comments and DMs, engage with other accounts within your niche through valuable and meaningful comments (do not copy and paste!), likes and follows.
-But, don’t be spammy – Instagram is quick to give warnings to spammy activity, and you could even get banned for making too many actions within a short period of time.
+- ENGAGE, ENGAGE, ENGAGE within your niche – Engagement is huge.
+Coupled with quality content, engagement is the number one way to grow your account fast.
+Engage with other accounts within your niche through valuable and meaningful comments (do not copy and paste!), likes and follows.
+But, don’t be spammy – Instagram is quick to give warnings to potential spam activity, and you could even get banned for making too many actions within a short period of time.

-- Be consistent – post every day if you can, and if you can’t, stick to a regular posting schedule.
+- Be consistent – post every day if you can, and if you can’t, stick to a regular posting schedule (e.g. 3 posts per week)

 Yes, the Instagram algorithm has changed a lot in the past year or so and yes, most of us have seen a decline in engagement, however, the above approach to Instagram still works.
 Likes are just no longer the best indicator of success!
 If you are a business owner and have the capacity/budget to consider Facebook & Instagram advertising, then this is also an extremely powerful tool if utilised correctly.